The Blue Raccoon

 The statistics for the catastrophe are enormous and numbing: an estimated 37 million dead and maimed.
 The war settled little and returned in a new and improved guise 21 years later.

-Unspeakable and horrific as was World War I, it was but the prequel for the Big One, which swallowed around 65 million.
-If we throw in that science now guesstimates that the Great Influenza of 1918 may have had its incubation in the trenches of northern France as an avian flu variant--and that that pandemic may have killed between 20 million to 100 million from August 1918 to March 1919--we can pile those incomprehensible figures on top of everything else.
+The horrors of World War I was but the prequel for Duby Dubya Deuce that swallowed whole around 65 million.
+If we throw in that science now guesstimates that the Great Influenza of 1918 incubated as an avian flu variantin northern France's trenches -- and that that pandemic may have killed between 20 million to 100 million from August 1918 to March 1919--we can pile those incomprehensible figures on top of everything else.

 So we're talking ballpark about 110 million people dying as a direct result, or through disease, from both conflicts.

-This is a bit like dropping a rock down a well and never hearing a splash.
-We cannot now contemplate such horrendous, unspeakable amounts of death.
+This is like dropping a rock down a well and never hearing a splash.
+We cannot comprehend in a meaningful way such unspeakable amounts of death.

 I've spent far too much time and effort contemplating a separate reality where the historic World War I didn't occur.
 If you go

 here, and scroll down, you can see.
-If we undertake a study of the causes of that cataclysm, they were hydra-headed.
+The causes of that cataclysm were hydra-headed.
 Gavrilo Prinzip lit a fuse when he bumbled into assassinating the Archduke Franz Ferdinand and his wife Sophie.
 You can go to Strange Interludes Part the Second to read more.

 I asserted then that our history would be better off if the Wilhelmine Germans and the so-called Central Powers had triumphed in the fall and winter of 1914.
 But I've reassessed.
 Consider how during the first four months of the war, on the Western front alone, the combined casualties of Britain, Belgium and France were 570,000.
 Germany suffered about 200,000.